French gun and IFV prove themselves in deployments

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Desert Warfare Shows Value Of Armored Howitzer".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Desert Warfare Shows Value Of Armored Howitzer".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.